 Employee benefits is not a static field.
 They evolve and adapt to the needs of the workforce.
 While some of the more buzz-worthy benefits of today’s workplaces include nap areas and ping pong tables, there are plenty of other important trending employee benefits:

-Benefits packages are leaning towards all-around employee development
+Benefits packages trending towards all-around employee development

-The broader picture when considering employee benefits is that these packages are becoming more diversified and branching into previously untouched territory.
+The broader picture when considering employee benefits is that these benefits packages are becoming more diversified and branching into previously untouched territory.
 Companies are beginning to offer assistance in more areas than ever before, to both improve the well-being of their employees and ensure they are as productive as possible.